RenzeLou/awesome-instruction-learning/README.md

 <!-- TODO

 ## Our scope:
-We aim to stay up-to-date with the most innovative developments in the field and gain valuable insights into the future of instruction-learning technology.
+We aim to stay up-to-date with the most innovative developments in the field and gain valuable insights into the future of instruction-learning technology.👀

 ## Citation:
 -->